thurti/vad-audio-worklet/README.md

 [Example Mic/File](https://thurti.github.io/vad-audio-worklet/example/index.html)
 [Full Example with Debug Data](https://thurti.github.io/vad-audio-worklet/example/index-full.html)

+> **Please Note:** This is not a full voice activity detection solution.
+This worklet only reports "state" changes from "silence" to "speech" and vice versa without any further processing (like smoothing).
+The algorithm is not state of the art either.
+In my tests it produced a lot of false positives, but was good enough for my use case.
+If you are looking for a more robust solution, have a look at https://github.com/ricky0123/vad.

 ### Reference

 Moattar, Mohammad & Homayoonpoor, Mahdi.
 (2010).
 A simple but efficient real-time voice activity detection algorithm.
 European Signal Processing Conference.